 Curators: Xander Karskens (De Ateliers) & Devrim Bayar (WIELS)

 In collaboration with:

-MOSTYN art center in Wales (UK) where the exhibition will be presented by curator Juliette Desorgues.
+MOSTYN, Wales, UK where the exhibition will be presented by curator Juliette Desorgues